videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.1.x/guide/video-and-audio-calling-api-sdk/quick-start-ils.md

             ),
           ),
           //highlight-start
-          //Show the livestream player if the downstreamUrl is present downstreamUrl != null
+          //Show the livestream player if the playbackHlsUrl is present playbackHlsUrl != null
               ?
-LivestreamPlayer(downstreamUrl: downstreamUrl!)
+LivestreamPlayer(playbackHlsUrl: playbackHlsUrl!)
               : const Text("Host has not started the HLS",
                   style: TextStyle(color: Colors.white)),
           //highlight-end